-Describe How your organization designs its WORK SYSTEMS and determines its KEY PROCESSES to deliver CUSTOMER VALUE, prepare for potential emergencies, and achieve organizational success and SUSTAINABILITY.
+Describe HOW your organization designs its WORK SYSTEMS and determines its KEY PROCESSES to deliver student and STAKEHOLDER VALUE, maximize student LEARNING and success, prepare for potential emergencies, and achieve organizational success and SUSTAINABILITY.

+a.
+WORK SYSTEMS Design

-- a.
-Work Systems Design - (1) How do you design and innovate your overall WORK SYSTEMS?
-How do you decide which PROCESSES within your overall WORK SYSTEMS will be internal to your organization (your KEY WORK PROCESSES) and which will use external resources? - (2) How do your work systems and KEY WORK PROCESSES relate to and capitalize on your CORE COMPETENCIES? - b.
-Key Work Processes - (1) What are your organization's KEY WORK PROCESSES?
-How do these PROCESSES contribute to delivering CUSTOMER VALUE, profitability or financial return, organizational success, and SUSTAINABILITY? - (2) How do you determine KEY WORK PROCESS requirements, incorporating input from CUSTOMERS, suppliers, PARTNERS, and COLLABORATORS, as appropriate?
-What are the KEY requirements for these PROCESSES? - c.
+- (1) How do you design and innovate your overall work systems?
+How do you decide which processes within your overall work systems will be internal to your organization (your KEY WORK PROCESSES) and which will use external resources? - (2) How do your work systems and key work processes relate to and capitalize on your core competencies?

+b.
+Key Work Processes

+- (1) What are your organization's KEY WORK PROCESSES?
+How do these PROCESSES contribute to delivering student and STAKEHOLDER VALUE, student LEARNING and success, financial return, organizational success, and SUSTAINABILITY? - (2) How do you determine KEY WORK PROCESS requirements, incorporating input from students and STAKEHOLD-ERS, suppliers, PARTNERS, and COLLABORATORS, as appropriate?
+What are the KEY requirements for these PROCESSES?
+How do you anticipate and prepare for individual differences in student LEARNING capabilities, rates, and styles?
+How is information on student SEGMENTS and individual students used in the design of your KEY WORK PROCESSES to engage all students in ACTIVE LEARNING?

+c.
 Emergency Readiness